ros2/design/articles/150_ros_command_line_arguments.md

 #### Precedence order of command line arguments

-The following precedence order applies to parameter assignments:
+##### Parameter assignments

 * Arguments targeting a specific node prevail arguments targeting all the nodes in the executable.
 * Arguments are parsed left to right.
-In case of contradictory assignments, the rightmost argument prevails.
+In case of overlapping parameter assignments, the rightmost argument prevails.

 As an example: